Note:

 Camera and Microphone

-1. Camera should be at eye level.
+1. The camera should be at eye level.

 Hair and Clothes